Baseng0815/Webpage/markdown/machine-learning.md

 value depends on the problem at hand and is best determined experimentally (see below for an example).

+Because calculating the gradient can be expensive for large datasets, an approximative algorithm called stochastic gradient descent is often used in practice.
+It works by extracting random fixed-sized batches from the training data and using these to approximate the gradient for the whole training set.

 Deriving the gradient is very straightforward since we are only dealing with linear functions: